pedalferrous/analytic-script/README.md

         modified as seen fit, but as a rule of thumb, the number of cells selected per propagation should not dip below 10 or so, lest bottleneck effects occur.
-      * between these two selections of cells to propagate from, and neighbors of said cells to pick, an auxiliary process has been inserted, with the intent of solving 'gapping' of the space when the barycenter heuristic is too diffuse.
+      * Between these two selections of cells to propagate from, and neighbors of said cells to pick, an auxiliary process has been inserted, with the intent of solving 'gapping' of the space when the barycenter heuristic is too diffuse.
 When activated, the insert will, when the size of